Go to Next Chapter -- Return to Contents/Index

 Neva, she added a short introduction to her spell that delayed its effects, so

-that the process would not take effect until dawn.
+that the process wouldn’t take effect until dawn.
 As they slept, without even suspecting, the two women would

 change from humans into felines the very moment sunlight entered their rooms.